jdbugs/TheInvitation/docs/ENGINE.md

 shape that field, how they collaborate, and the ways you can steer or transform the experience at runtime.

-## Constellation Atlas — harvesting shards
+## Mycelial Constellation — harvesting shards

 Source material lives in `data/` (the original invitation, transcripts, and journals).
-The atlas loads each text, dissolves it into discrete *shards*, and conditions them:
+The constellation loads each text, dissolves it into discrete *shards*, and conditions them:

 * **Clipping**: paragraphs are trimmed to a configurable maximum length so that downstream compositions stay gentle.
 * **Tagging**: every shard carries semantic tags (e.g. `stillness`, `memory`, `echo`).
 Tags let the composer pull clusters of fragments that resonate with the current channel.
-* **Normalisation**: stray punctuation and noise are cleaned while preserving the cadence of the language.
+* **Mutation**: a configurable mutation rate swaps tags from the base palette to keep the field in slow motion, subtly shifting which shards appear together.

-The atlas exposes `sample()` and `describe()` so the rest of the engine can draw fragments or inspect the field.
-Its behaviour is steered by the `atlas.clip` value from the configuration file.
+The constellation exposes `sample()` and `describe()` so the rest of the engine can draw fragments or inspect the field.
+Its behaviour is steered by the `field.*` values from the configuration file.

 ## Aurora Weave — composing responses

 The weave braids together shards, recent echoes, and—optionally—the local LLM client (`engine/oracle.py`).
-It can inhabit multiple architectures:
+It inhabits a set of named architectures defined in `config/invitation.json`:

-* `constellation`: exclusively recombines shards.
+* Each architecture specifies how many shards to layer, how strongly to favour the oracle, and whether to echo the participant’s last utterance.
-* `hybrid`: mixes shards with occasional oracle whispers.
+* The weave tracks a *metamorphosis window*.
+Drift in response length or the configured chaos/reactivity values can nudge the active architecture forward or backward through the cascade.
-* `oracle`: leans fully on the model, falling back to shards only if the model is offline.
+* Every response returns a `WeaveResponse` with a blueprint detailing which shards participated, the active architecture, and any oracle contribution.

-Runtime parameters (maximum layers, character ceilings, oracle probability, and architecture) are adjustable through both the config file and the adaptive feedback loop.
-Every response returns a `WeaveResponse` with a `blueprint` detailing which shards participated, the active architecture, and any oracle contribution.
+`AuroraWeave.metabolise()` is called after each emission so the weave can adjust its oracle weighting and potentially advance to a new architecture based on the feedback loop.

-## Threshold Observer — pacing and recursion
+## Witness Observer — pacing and recursion

 The observer coordinates silence, recursive echoes, and participant input.
 It keeps an internal queue of scheduled responses and uses monotonic silence tokens